-Find seasonal, summer, winter and professional jobs in New Zealand.
-This country is one of the most popular destinations in the world to work abroad and you can find employment in places like Auckland, Queenstown, Wanaka and Wellington.
-Applying for working holiday jobs in New Zealand will be on of the best decisions of your life, you will meet people from all around the world, live in spectacular locations and be more than just a tourist.
+New Zealand is one of the most popular destinations in the world to work abroad and you can find employment in places like Auckland, Queenstown, Wanaka and Wellington.
+Applying for working holiday jobs in New Zealand will be on of the best decisions of your life, you will meet people from all around the world and live in spectacular locations.

-If you have always wanted to work abroad we highly recommend applying jobs in New Zealand.
-This is a small country but packs into a huge range of exciting destinations all of which you can visit whilst working here.
-You can also expect friendly English speaking locals, low crime, beautiful beaches and also a good value destination compared to working in Australia for example.
-There are temporary and casual jobs in lots of different industries including tourism, hospitality and resorts.
-Our featured job packages are perfect for students, graduates and anyone seeking a fresh career overseas.
+If you have always wanted to work abroad we highly recommend going to New Zealand.
+This is a small country but there are so many exciting destinations.
+Expect friendly English speaking locals, low crime, facsinating cities, beautiful beaches and also a good value especially compared to working in Australia.
+There are lots of jobs for foreigners in New Zealand including various temporary and casual jobs in industries like tourism and hospitality.
+Our featured jobs are perfect for students, graduates and anyone seeking a fresh career overseas.

 By living and working in New Zealand you will experience a magical country with a diverse range of jobs and places to work - this country offers something to everyone.
 Throughout the country there are different positions available, for example in a large city like Auckland you can find work in an office, bar, hotel, hostel or in a restaurant for example.
 In other places like Queenstown you could work as an adventure sports activity leader, like a bungee jump instructor.
 You could apply for farm or agriculture work or in winter you could consider working at a ski resort as there is a need for seasonal winter staff.
 With millions of tourists and backpackers visiting New Zealand every year there is demand for hostel and hotel staff year round.